56kcloud/Training/DockerCon/logging/log-drivers.md

 - [Logstash](https://www.elastic.co/products/logstash) (for ingesting raw logs and optionally transforming them before sending them to ElasticSearch)
 - [Kibana](https://www.elastic.co/products/kibana) (a web UI for querying into ElasticSearch)

+1. **Change to the Manager Node**

-1. To get started, let's run the following in our terminal:
+2. To get started, let's run the following in our terminal:

     ```
     git clone https://github.com/johnharris85/docker-elk.git